99Mariana/Understanding-SAP-ABAP/Mass_Activity.md

 The creation of a new Mass Activity is a complex process that requires the creation of **FQEVENTS** to handle intervals and variants, the creation of a **Function Group**, and a transaction that will act as the trigger for the mass activity.
 It also involves the creation of a **Z-Structure** to define screen parameters, as well as the configuration in **SPRO** for group frames, layout, and the preparation of the Mass Activity.

-The steps required in the creacion of a new mass activity process are described and explaned in the follow link: https://community.sap.com/t5/sap-for-utilities-blogs/create-custom-mass-activity-for-your-program-config/ba-p/13243855
+The steps required in the creation of a new mass activity process are described and explaned in the follow link: https://community.sap.com/t5/sap-for-utilities-blogs/create-custom-mass-activity-for-your-program-config/ba-p/13243855